 The Technivorm has a clever little electro-mechanical safety switch that will stop brewing if the carafe is not in the right place, located down near the base.
 If using a 3rd party carafe, you may need to fashion a little something (like a little piece of foam, etc.) around the base of the carafe, so that it properly engages the switch.

 Neither of these units has a way to control the temperature.
 I have some old data from the Technivorm, and the water temps measured directly in the basket were right around 200F-202F (93C-94C).
-The Bonavita measures in right around 201F-202F (94C).
-These are in line with SCAA standards, result in a great cup, and is one less thing for you to worry about.
+The Bonavita measures right around 201F-202F (94C).
+These are in line with SCAA standards, result in a great cup, and are one less thing for you to worry about.

 The brew time of both the Bonavita and Technivorm is right around 6 minutes for a full cycle, which is in line with SCAA standards.
 Again, one less thing to futz with.

-Because I no longer own the Technivorm, I could not do a side by side taste test, but you don’t forget years of drinking coffee from a single machine too easily.
-Both produced excellent, and dare I say, comparable cups.
+Because I no longer own the Technivorm, I could not do a side-by-side taste test, but you don’t forget years of drinking coffee from a single machine too easily.
+Both produced excellently, and dare I say, comparable cups.
 About the only thing you need to do is dial in the grind; everything else is common sense: good water, freshly roasted beans, and a pre-heated carafe.

 Both of these brewers are SCAA-approved.